-REAL ESTATE CLOSING ATTORNEY Limited Time: Real Estate Closings from $195 for Sellers
+REAL ESTATE CLOSING ATTORNEY Real Estate Closings from $195 for Sellers

 An Illinois Quitclaim Deed conveys whatever ownership the Grantor has in the property to the Grantee without any warranties.
 Quitclaim Deeds are are commonly used when conveying real estate as a gift, when property is placed in a living or land trust, adding a spouse (or other family member) to the title, or to distribute the property as part of a divorce settlement.